Associate Professor Jochen Kaempf

 Teaching interests

-• to find ways to make students understand the scientific method and fundmental scientific concepts
+• To find ways to make students understand the scientific method and fundmental scientific concepts.

 Topic coordinator